reflex-dev/reflex-web/docs/vars/computed_vars.md

 Computed vars have values derived from other properties on the backend.
 They are defined as methods in your State class with the `@rx.var` decorator.
-A computed var is recomputed whenever an event is processed against the state.
+A computed var is recomputed every time an event is processed in your app.

 Try typing in the input box and clicking out.